josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🇮🇷_Data_Wars_IRGC_Edition/🧅_the_operator_may_not_know_the_customer.md

 They are also:

+- Who generated the requirement?
+- Who commissioned the outcome?
 - Who selected the target?
 - Who supplied the access?
 - Who found the vulnerability?
 - Who paid?
+- What did the payment purchase?
+- Who controlled the procurement relationship?
 - Who sold the result?
 - Who handled the stolen material?
 - Who provided follow-on tasking?